Phone numbers

 Risk of overdose

 One of the riskiest side effects of codeine is that it could result in overdosing.
-Taking higher doses of codeine regularly comes with a risk of overdose.
+Regularly taking higher doses of codeine comes with a risk of overdose.
 A codeine overdose can cause respiratory failure, which is the most common cause of death from opiate addiction.
 Non-fatal codeine overdoses can also be incredibly dangerous.

 Respiratory depression

-When high doses of codeine are taken, dangerous side effects can occur from respiratory depression including slowness in breathing, heart rating dropping and blood pressure falling.
+When high doses of codeine are taken, dangerous side effects can occur from respiratory depression, including slowness in breathing, heart rate dropping and blood pressure falling.

 Breakdown in quality of life